discopop-project/discopop/docs/Profiling/Tutorials/Configuration_Wizard.md

 ## Execution Configurations
 The main menu provides an overview of the stored execution configurations.
-New ones can be created using the `Add Configuration` button.
+New ones can be created using the `New..` button.
-The menu to store, modify, delete, copy or execute configurations can be opened by simply clicking on a configuration.
+The menu to show execution results, modify, delete or execute configurations can be opened by simply clicking on a configuration.
 The following figure shows the opened menu for a sample configuration.
 A detailed explanation for the required settings can be found in the next section.